yuri-panchul/tt08-adder-with-flow-control/docs/info.md

 ### fcb_4_wrapped_2_deep_fifo

-The most high-bandwidth solution among those that have no combinational path between down_rdy and up_rdy.
+The most high-bandwidth flow-controlled buffer among those that have no combinational path between down_rdy and up_rdy.
 However this solution occupies the largest area.

 ### fcb_5_double_buffer_from_dally_harting

-This pipelined register is Yuri Panchul's edition of the code derived from *Digital Design: A Systems Approach by William James Dally and R. Curtis Harting.
+This pipeline buffer is Yuri Panchul's edition of the code derived from *Digital Design: A Systems Approach by William James Dally and R. Curtis Harting.
 2012*.
 It has high bandwidth and no combinational path between down_rdy and up_rdy, but not the highest possible bandwidth for this *adder_with_flow_control*